The Israel-Hamas War

 On October 11, 2023, Netanyahu agreed to form a unity government with his rival Benny Gantz.
 In a press conference with the two of them and Defense Minister Gallant, the prime minister said, “Every Hamas member is a dead man.”

 While Israel hunts terrorists in Gaza, some leaders of Hamas are living in safety in Qatar, Lebanon, and Turkey.
-For example, Ismail Haniyeh, Hamas’s leader and Chairman of the Hamas Political Bureau, resides in Qatar, as does Izzat Al-Risheq, head of its media department.
-Saleh al-Arouri, the founding commander of the Izz ad-Din al-Qassam Brigade, is believed to be in Lebanon.
+For example, Ismail Haniyeh, Hamas’s leader and chairman of the Hamas Political Bureau, resides in Qatar, and Izzat Al-Risheq, head of its media department, Saleh al-Arouri, the founding commander of the Izz ad-Din al-Qassam Brigade, is believed to be in Lebanon.

 Israel launched hundreds of airstrikes each day but was unable to stop the rocket bombardment.
 October 24 saw the most rockets fired at Israeli cities since the war began.
 Terrorists also attempted to infiltrate Israel by sea near Zikim Beach but were eliminated before they could reach the shore.